CoAntrimMan/BibleStudy/Matthew/Matthew 22.md

 Proverbs 11 - He that winneth souls is wise
 Christ is the only redeemer of God's elect and he is on his mission here on earth.
 He is the ultimate in wisdom.

+### Christ's turn to Question
+vs42-46

+He has once again stumped them and while they were gathered he turns the tables (figuratively) on them.
+**"What think ye of Christ? whose son is he?"**
+Is this not the most important question, in some ways, for everyone?

+They did not view him as Christ but understood that the Messiah would come - thinking again about the Kingdom.

+They immediately answer the 2nd part of the question - "The Son of David".
+They knew that the line of David was were the Messiah would come from.

+Christ follows up by asking them a question from Psalm 110.

+"If David then call him Lord, how is he his son?"